Steve Fenberg: Political positions

 Fenberg and Representatives Herod and Julie McCluskie introduced legislation in 2020, that requested $14 million to fund a program, which would serve around 5,300 people, to have Colorado repay student loan debts for the first two years following graduation.
 Fenberg was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form a union.
 He and nine other Democratic members of the state senate received a 100% score from the AFL–CIO in 2018.

 Fenberg received a 100% rating from Conservation Colorado in 2019.
-He was one of the signatures of a letter sent by Governor Jared Polis to President Joe Biden asking for immigration laws to be lessen and stating that Colorado was ready to accept refuges following the end of the Afghanistan War.
+He was one of the signatories of a letter sent by Governor Jared Polis to President Joe Biden asking for immigration laws to be relaxed, stating that Colorado was ready to accept refuges following the end of the Afghanistan War.
 He received an A rating from NARAL Pro-Choice America.

 In 2017, Fenberg voted against legislation in the Finance committee which would allow concealed carry without a permit.
 Following the 2021 Boulder shooting he stated that he supported an assault weapons ban and sponsored legislation to repeal a Colorado law which prohibited local governments from passing gun control stricter than state law.

 In 2017, he sponsored legislation to lower the minimum age to serve in the Colorado General Assembly from 25 to 21.
 In 2019, he sponsored legislation that would allow paroled felons to vote and after its passage it allowed around 11,500 paroles to vote.

 Fenberg and Representative Paul Rosenthal sponsored legislation in 2017, to prohibit conversion therapy on minors by licensed mental health professionals.
 He and Senator Dominick Moreno, and Representatives Dafna Michaelson Jenet and Daneya Esgar sponsored legislation in 2019, to prohibit conversion therapy.